keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Simple1.md

 * A reconstruction of the SARS-CoV-2 phylogeny based on our sequencing data allowed us to identify connections with outbreaks in other countries.
 * Based on this dataset, isolates from Austria show close connection with outbreaks in many countries in Europe such as the United Kingdom, Denmark, Iceland, The Netherlands or Spain, as well as the United States and Australia.
-* However, the direction of the transmission cannot be predicted with certainty, as the virus might spread undetected before transmission to another country where the viral genome is sequenced, in which case it appears to originate from the country where sequencing occurred.
+* However, the direction of the transmission cannot be predicted with certainty, as the virus might spread undetected before transmission to another country where the viral genome is sequenced.
+In such case it appears to originate from the country where sequencing occurred.

 # [Outlook: Focus on Austria](https://nextstrain.org/community/jgenger/nCoV-SARS-2-CeMM/subsampled/8000?c=division&f_country=Austria&d=tree,map&r=division)